 Crotons, Dracaena, Peace lilies, Bromeliads.
 They all have wonderful forms and add significant color to the tank for aesthetics.

 |There are so many beautiful plants in the world that it is absolutely not possible to list all possible options here.
 Basically, we are limited only by our imagination.

 The main feature of paludariums is that we can keep a mix of both terrestrial and aquatic animals in the tank.
 Therefore, choosing an animal species is not a big problem.
 For example, depending on the paludarium set up, most freshwater species that are commonly found in aquariums can be kept in a paludarium as well.

 When considering fish species to have in the tank, it would be a good idea to stick to just a few small species.
 The presence of too many types of fish can make your tank look disjointed and messy.
-It can also affect the way they interact with each other, in some cases results in cannibalism.
+It can also affect the way they interact with each other, in some cases resulting in cannibalism.

 You can never go wrong with common freshwater species like tetras, guppies, mollies, discuss, celestial pearl danios.
-These fish are relatively easy going and as such they are unlikely to harass other tank inhabitants.
+These fish are relatively easy-going and as such, they are unlikely to harass other tank inhabitants.
 They are easy to care for and feeding requirements are minimal.
-They are well adapted to life in most kinds of aquatic habitats and are able to tolerate a wide range of water temperature, pH and hardness conditions.
+They are well adapted to life in most kinds of aquatic habitats and are able to tolerate a wide range of water temperature, pH, and hardness conditions.

 Most snail and shrimp species co-exist with each other as they are less likely to be aggressive and because they are both scavengers- they will aid in cleaning the tank by feeding on tiny bits of food particles, debris, and plant waste.